omarahm3/squirrel/README.md

 - Because why not?

 ## Setup
-Currently can head over to [releases](https://github.com/omarahm3/squirrel/releases), on the latest release, and choose the suitable package for you.
+Currently can head over to [releases](https://github.com/omarahm3/squirrel/releases), and choose the suitable package for you.
 Currently this was tested on Ubuntu and OSX Monterey only though

 If you're on Linux, then you can choose the package based on your distribution and install it, for example on Ubuntu/Debian: